Who We Are

 Savage moved to Chicago after working for the Utah Shakespeare Festival for five years.
 Starting in the Education Department, she worked her way up to various positions such as Literary Seminar Director, Words Cubed Coordinator alongside Brian Vaughn, and Assistant Director for multiple productions.
 She is infamous for stepping in during a sold out preview performance of Midsummer for Puck with a microphone and script in hand.
 While in Cedar City, Bailey attended Southern Utah University where she received a Bachelor of Interdisciplinary Studies in Political Science and Theater Arts.
 Most notably she worked with director J. R. Sullivan as Guildenstern in Rosencrantz and Guildenstern are Dead.

 Since moving to Chicago in August 2018, she has continued her work with Sullivan, Assistant Directing and Dramaturg-ing Pericles with the Shakespeare Project of Chicago.
-Savage has also worked with Intrinsic Theatre Company and like everyone else in Chicago, studied some improv at The Second City.
+Savage has also worked with Intrinsic Theatre Company and Midsommer Flight.
+Like everyone else in Chicago, she studied some improv at The Second City.
 Savage appreciates the collaboration of the Jacaranda Collective and sincerely believes in the balance between struggle and beauty.

 Lauren S. Deaton